bahrus/custom-enhancements/README.md

 This method of customElements would be callable from anywhere, including the constructor, and certainly connectedCallback.

-Due to the limitaions of JavaScript, I can't think of a way to prevent calling it from outside the custom element.
+Due to the limitations of JavaScript, I can't think of a way to prevent calling it from outside the custom element.
 If there is one, this is something to strongly consider.
 It's not like a custom element instance can't be already be sabotaged from outside currently.

 I think this would allow for testable Mock Objects, especially if these methods (especially .attachFeature) is/are made overridable by a super class.